MicrosoftDocs/azure-dev-docs/articles/java/ee/websphere-family.md

 ## Open Liberty and WebSphere Liberty on ARO

 This offer is aimed at automatically provisioning several Azure resources to quickly move to Open Liberty and WebSphere Liberty on ARO.
 The automatically provisioned resources include virtual networks, storage, ARO, the Open Liberty Operator, container registries, namespaces, Docker images, and Open Liberty/WebSphere Liberty.
-The solution also includes basic step-by-step guidance on getting started with Open Liberty/WebSphere Liberty and ARO, remaining as close as possible to a native OpenShift experience.
+The offer is available as an [Azure solution template in the Portal](https://portal.azure.com/#create/ibm-usa-ny-armonk-hq-6275750-ibmcloud-aiops.20210823-liberty-aroliberty-aro).
+The solution also includes basic step-by-step guidance on getting started with Open Liberty/WebSphere Liberty and ARO, remaining as close as possible to a native OpenShift manual provisioning experience.
 For more information, see [Deploy a Java application with Open Liberty or WebSphere Liberty on an Azure Red Hat OpenShift (ARO) cluster](/azure/openshift/howto-deploy-java-liberty-app).

 ## WebSphere Application Server on VMs